MarkPearlCoZa/manager_readme/README.md

 ## Positive Intent

 I always start with an assumption of positive intent for all involved.
+I believe people usually try to do the right thing given the information they have at that point in time.

 ## Growth and learning